VrajPatel105/Fake-News-Prediction-Project/README.md

 - **Dataset**: Trained and validated on a labeled dataset of fake and real news articles.
 - **Performance Evaluation**: Implements various performance metrics, including accuracy, precision, recall, F1-score, and confusion matrix, to evaluate the model.
 - **Visualization**: Provides visualizations of model performance through graphs and charts, aiding in the understanding of its efficacy.

+#*Dataset*
+The dataset for this file can be found here: https://www.kaggle.com/c/fake-news/data